Some counterexamples on the behaviour of real-valued functions and their derivatives: Some more things you can do with

-Furthermore, functions with the properties discussed in this item can also be constructed as integral functions of piecewise linear functions, having increasingly smaller and increasingly higher peaks which accumulate at the origin.
+Furthermore, functions with the properties discussed in this item can also be constructed as integral functions of piecewise linear functions, having increasingly thinner and increasingly higher peaks which accumulate at the origin but this might be considered less elegant than the examples discussed above. \eex

+\bex In calculus textbooks, there are various definitions of an {\it inflection point}\footnote{For a more detailed discussion of five different definitions of inflection point we refer to \cite[Section 5.5]{Rajwade}.
+Here we just want to point out some noteworthy aspects.}.
+Maybe the most common one (see, for example \cite[p.
+195]{koehler}, \cite[p.
+147]{koenigsberger} and \cite[p.
+186]{SalasHille}) is the following one.